webix-hub/gitbook-webix-jet/details/async.md

 };
 ```

-The **webix.ajax\(\)** call sends an asynchronous request to the _server/colors.php_ script on the server and returns a promise of data instead of real data.
+The **webix.ajax\(\)** call sends an asynchronous request to the *server/colors.php* script on the server and returns a promise of data instead of real data.
 First, all the data should come to the client side and only after that the final view configuration will be constructed and the view will be rendered.

+## A Simple View as a Promise

 The same view can be defined in a simpler way.
-You can define is as a promise of object:
+You can define it as a promise of a view object:

 ```js
 export default webix.ajax("server/colors.php").then(function(data){